 The American Psychiatric Association recognises climate change poses a threat to public health, including mental health, and that those with mental health disorders are disproportionately impacted by the consequences of climate change.
 The mental health consequences of events linked to a changing global climate include mild stress and distress, high-risk coping behaviour such as increased alcohol use and, occasionally, mental disorders such as depression, anxiety and post-traumatic stress.
 Climate change-related impacts can also lead to job loss, force people to move, or lead to a loss of social support and community resources – all of which have mental health consequences.
 In addition, anticipation of extreme weather events and concern about the phenomenon of climate change can be stressful.
 Extreme weather events such as large storms, flooding, droughts and heat waves are likely to become more frequent or more intense with climate change, and experiencing these types of events can cause significant stress and distress for many and can contribute to more serious mental health issues.
 Individual actions people can take to prepare and respond to emergency and disaster events to manage feelings of anxiousness include: making and practicing household emergency plans; caring for yourself through healthy habits; building connections with family, friends, neighbours and others to create strong social networks; taking steps to mitigate the adverse impacts of climate change on yourself and your family; and learning resilience interventions and adopting coping practices.

 Research shows a strong connection between people living close to or spending a lot of time in or near natural or green areas results in improved feelings of happiness, self-worth and overall life satisfaction.
 People feel better after getting out and experiencing natural habitats, be it the beach, bush, outback or alps, or even nature reserves and green park spaces closer to home.
+The healing power of fresh air and sun light is long proven.
 Embracing our natural world and learning to appreciate the simpler elements of nature can reduce mental distress and create a sense of calm, clear our head and allow time for reflection, relaxation and restoration.

 Living remote and natural disasters